umeshvk/TemporalDatabase/README.md

 How to test this project?
 -------------------------

-Navigate to the usage-details  directory ls z*sh
+1. Navigate to the usage-details  directory
-This will give a list of three shell scripts
+2. ls z*sh
+3. This will give a list of three shell scripts.
 They will point to other shell scripts.

 Can you provide an overview of the code(a high level walk thru)?
 ---------------------------------------------------------------